 Make Sure You Actually Want To Go

-A bit mistake that many young students make that severely impacts their success in university is applying for a four-year program without genuinely wanting to go.
-While post-secondary education is more prevalent in this day and age it is also much more acceptable and even recommended that some students opt out of an undergraduate and instead focus on a trade or harnessing a certain craft that may be more profitable for them in the long run.
-There is no point forcing yourself to participate in a program that might not give you any short-term or long-term value simply because it’s what your parents or society want you to do.
-Make sure you are really willing to stick out the duration of a program so that you aren’t failing your courses halfway through.
+A bit of a mistake that many young students make that severely impacts their success in university is applying for a four-year program without genuinely wanting to go.
+While post-secondary education is more prevalent today, it is also much more acceptable and even recommended that some students opt out of an undergraduate and instead focus on a trade or harnessing a particular craft that may be more profitable for them in the long run.
+There is no point in forcing yourself to participate in a program that might not give you any short-term or long-term value simply because it’s what your parents or society want you to do.
+Make sure you are willing to stick out the duration of a program so that you aren’t failing your courses halfway through.

 Know Your Major, But Also Be Willing To Change It

-Once you have made the informed decision to apply to university it’s just as important to apply for a major that you know you will find enjoyment and fulfillment in.
-The next few years should be a time of enlightenment and creativity rather than disdain, which is why knowing exactly what subject you want to devote your time to is a key to success.
-However, not everyone can get it right on the first try so it is also important to understand that you can change your mind halfway through and enter a different major.
+Once you have made the informed decision to apply to university, it’s just as important to apply for a major you know you will enjoy and feel fulfilled.
+The next few years should be a time of enlightenment and creativity rather than disdain, so knowing exactly what subject you want to devote your time to is the key to success.
+However, not everyone can get it right on the first try so it is also essential to understand that you can change your mind halfway through and enter a different major.
 Don’t be too hard on yourself in the process—university should be enjoyable and a willingness to follow what makes it that way for you will help you succeed and flourish in the long run.

 Find The Best Way For You To Take Notes